Understanding Master Format Specifications for Commercial Building Projects

 Learn More

-And I'm not going to go through everything because I'm providing you a copy of this PDF.
-But you can see it's going through Division 1, vehicular access and parking, temporary controls.
-And then these divisions are broken down even farther into subgroups.
+I’m not going to go through everything here because I'm providing you a copy of this PDF.
+But as you can see, it includes sections such as Vehicular Access and Parking, Temporary Facilities and Controls.
+These divisions are further broken down into detailed subsections.

-So, again, we have the site and infrastructure subgroup.
-Underneath that, we have these five divisions.
-Facility services subgroup, we have these divisions over here.
+Again, we have the Site and Infrastructure subgroup.
+Underneath that, we have several divisions.
+In the Facility Services subgroup, we have these divisions over here as well.

 photo of Al Whitley